Regulation

 Personal liability

-Managing directors can be held personally liable if BSI requirements are implemented poorly — regardless of whether damage has occurred.
+Managing directors are personally liable if BSI requirements are implemented poorly — regardless of whether damage has occurred or not.

 Reputational damage